jxfuller1/Pandas-AI/README.md

 Take note that the AI calls and reading the excel to a dataframe are offloaded to a QThread to a keep the UI responsive as the AI does it's thing.
 Therefore, I have to pass the pandasai agent back and forth between the main thread and Qthread.
 I put a number of try statements in, especially around the AI function calls for any issues that may arise.

+Any dataframes that are returned by the AI will be shown in a table in the blank box above the AI response box.